JexlPermissions.java

 * Checks whether a constructor allows JEXL introspection.

-* <p>If a constructor is not allowed, the new operator can not be used to instantiate its declared class
+* <p>If a constructor is not allowed, the new operator cannot be used to instantiate its declared class

 * in scripts or expressions.</p>